-THERE was little chance of getting a beer, let alone a room, in Wedderburn’s two pubs when gold fever gripped the sleepy farming township in March 1950.
+THERE was little chance of getting a beer, let alone a room in Wedderburn’s two pubs when gold fever gripped the sleepy Victorian farming community in March 1950.

 A resident unearthed a 175-ounce nugget of gold in his backyard, sparking a rush and a brief return to the ‘good-old days’ a century earlier.

-The town’s only two publicans and their staff were too busy sinking their own mining shafts in the pubs’ yards to worry about customers.
+The town’s two publicans and their staff were too busy sinking their own mining shafts in the pubs’ yards to worry about customers.

-The rush started in earnest with hundreds of people swamping Wedderburn, located about 214 kilometres north-west of Melbourne.
+After the discovery, the rush started in earnest with hundreds of people swamping Wedderburn, located about 214 kilometres north-west of Melbourne.
 Tents popped up all over town and the rooms at the Wedderburn and Royal hotels filled quickly.

 Prospectors came from as far away as Queensland to peg their claims.

 The local store sold out of picks, shovels and gold pans and the proprietors sent an urgent order to Melbourne for more supplies.

 They arrived in cars and trucks, many with caravans attached, seeking their fortune.
 Within 24 hours of the announcement 30 claims were pegged in Wilson street, the main road through the town.